 A great example from the past

 By today’s contrast, consider how many “legitimate” businesses hide under “digital rocks.”
 They go out of their way to avoid customer contact.
 Many corporate websites omit phone numbers and physical address.
-And if you somehow manage to find their phone number, you have to listen to computer-generated elevator music, intermingled with a monotonous recording every 30 seconds of someone telling you how much they value your call and reminding you that you can avoid the wait by hanging up and visiting their website to sift through their catalog of FAQs?
+And if you do somehow manage to find their phone number, you have to listen to computer-generated elevator music, intermingled with a monotonous recording every 30 seconds of someone telling you how much they value your call and reminding you that you can avoid the wait by hanging up and visiting their website, where you can sift through their catalog of FAQs?

 Listen and win